 - In the California State Assembly, we’re recommending 19 strong progressive challengers.
 If all of our recommended candidates are elected, over 20% of the open seats in the Assembly will be filled with more progressive legislators than the current incumbents!

 WHAT ABOUT LOCAL RACES?
-HOW DO YOU MAKE RECOMMENDATIONS ON OFFICES LIKE JUDGES AND SCHOOL BOARD POSITIONS?
+HOW DO YOU MAKE RECOMMENDATIONS ON OFFICES LIKE CITY COUNCILS AND SCHOOL BOARD POSITIONS?

 We’re learning a lot about what makes a strong candidate in judicial races, school board races, and other local races like county boards of supervisors, city councils, and water boards.
 In the Guide, you’ll see recommendations in just a few of these races to start.
 We’re piloting how we select candidates in partnership with other progressive groups and other allies.
 As we start to solidify the criteria for different types of races, we’ll be expanding this section of the methodology.
 Please get in touch if your organization would like to weigh in on local races in your area.